Search String

 The Amiga must be first and foremost in the mind.
 Ideally, the advantages of Amiga hardware are tapped into on a custom chipset level, not just the M68K which the Amiga shared with several other platforms (though at differing clock-rates).

-Bitmap Brothers Amiga Games
+Bitmap Brothers Games

+The Bitmap Brothers of the U.K. was founded in 1987 by Mike Montgomery, Eric Matthews and Steve Kelly.
 The Bitmap Brothers mostly buffed Atari ST ports, so how can their games properly be called Amiga games?

 Next, the reader is going to have to convince me that LucasFilm's The Secret of Monkey Island -- which some Amigans hold in high or even highest regard -- is an Amiga game.